 - Enjoy different ways – filling enough for breakfast, sweet enough for dessert

 This recipe is so quick and easy!
-One batch makes about twenty-four quarter cup servings, so you can bake it once and eat a little at a time for the next few weeks.
+One batch makes about 24 quarter-cup servings, so you can bake it once and eat a little at a time for the next few weeks.

 Spread It Evenly

-When it’s in the oven you want to keep an eye on it so that it doesn’t burn.
-I take a spatula and turn the granola over in spots and pat it back down so it’s even again every ten minutes or so.
+While it’s baking, you want to keep an eye on it so that it doesn’t burn.
+I like to take a spatula and turn the granola over in spots, then pat it back down so it’s even again — do this every ten minutes or so.

 Granola Makes a Great Fall Gift!

-This recipe makes about a baker’s dozen worth of servings.
+This maple granola recipe makes about two dozen servings.
 You can fill up a mason jar and still have plenty left over.
 If you wrap the top of the jar with some fall foliage or raffia ribbon, it looks super cute!
 Pumpkin spice granola is also great to take to a neighbor or friend!